 Zwift released its first gravel bikes in their December 2019 game update.
 The Cervelo Aspero, Canyon Grail, Canyon Inflite (actually a cross bike), and Zwift Gravel were built in game similar to how they’re built outdoors: to perform well on dirt while also zipping along nicely on pavement.
-Later, the Lauf True Grit was added to the list.
+Later, the Lauf True Grit and others were added to the list.

-But how do they actually perform in game?
-How do they compare to Zwift’s new mountain bikes, as well as the established crop of road rigs?
+But how do they actually perform in game, and how do they compare to Zwift’s mountain bikes and the established crop of road rigs?

 We ran extensive tests to find out.
 Here are the results.